NextronSystems/thor-manual/usage/configuration.rst

 Files and Directories
 ^^^^^^^^^^^^^^^^^^^^^

-You may use the file ``directory-excludes.cfg`` to exclude directories and files(!
-The name of the config file is misleading) from the scan.
+You may use the file ``path-excludes.cfg`` to exclude directories and files from the scan.

 THOR will not scan the contents of these directories.
-This ``directory-excludes.cfg`` config is meant to avoid scanning sensitive files like databases or directories with a lot of content.
+This ``path-excludes.cfg`` configuration is meant to avoid scanning sensitive files like databases or directories with a lot of content.
 If you want to suppress false positives that are generated in these directories, please see the following chapter and how to suppress them by using ``false_positive_filters.cfg``.

 The exclusion file contains regular expressions that are applied to each scanned element.
 Each element consists of the file path and file name (e.g. ``C:\IBM\temp_tools\custom.exe``).
 If one of the defined expressions matches, the element is excluded.
-Exclusions can be defined for a full element name, at the beginning at the end or somewhere in the element name.
+Exclusions can be defined for a full element name, at the beginning, at the end or somewhere in the element name.

 .. note::
-        If used in combination with flags like ``--virtual-map`` that change the original path on the filesystem, the
-        exclusions are applied to the real path on the filesystem, not the original path.
+        If used in combination with flags like ``--virtual-map`` that change the original path on the filesystem, the exclusions are applied to the real path on the filesystem, not the original path.

         For example, when using ``--virtual-map F:C`` and scanning a file located at ``F:\Windows\explorer.exe``,